fstark/blog/content/blog/wozdle/wozdle.md

 0123456789:;<=>?
 ```

-Those are "normal" constraints, but the we get into the harsher ones:
+Those are quite "normal" constraints, for vintage computers.

+However, there are harsher ones:

 * You can only write one character per screen-refresh (16ms)
 * This character is always at the cursor position